-dition to a Fourier condition ([1], [14]) and so decreases the boundary layer effects.
-The influence of the jet at the back is the following: The velocity decreases and the negative mean pressure increases significantly as shown on figure 7 and on table 2.
+decreases.
+The flow inside the whole layer has two main consequences: it modifies the shear forces on the top boundary of the body and it induces a low horizontal jet at the back expelled into the wake.
+Each phenomenon contributes partially to the modification of body forces.
+It was already shown that the first one is equivalent to change the no-slip boundary condition to a Fourier condition ([1], [14]) and so decreases the boundary layer effects.
+The influence of the jet at the back is the following: The velocity decreases and the negative mean pressure coefficient increases significantly as shown on figure 7 and on table 3.
 Consequently the two phenomena reduce drastically the bottom drag coefficient.
-As the contribution of the front part is almost the same than without control (table 1) a 45% reduction of the total drag coefficient is achieved.
+As the contribution of the front part is almost the same than without control (table 2) a 45% reduction of the total drag coefficient is achieved.

 To verify the jet effect of a continuous porous layer on the body end and to quantify it, we performed a new computation to control the flow without porous slices, adding a small uniform equivalent jet on the top back of the body.
-The results are presented on figure 9 and on table 3; they show that the second phenomenon described above induces a 16% reduction of the pressure gradient at the back and consequently a 13% reduction of the drag.
+The results are presented on figure 9 and on table 4; they show that the second phenomenon described above induces a 27% reduction of the pressure coefficient gradient at the back and consequently a 13% reduction of the drag.
 This study quantifies approximately the effect of the jet and shows that the modification of the shear forces on the whole top of the body contributes for a large part of the drag reduction.